bdibon/chess-tournament/README.md

 ## Run a tournament

 This is what the app is made for!
-Once you have created your tournament you can run it interactively with the `run` command.
+Once you have created your tournament you can run it interactively with the `run` command, note you have to provide the tournament's id with the `-t` flag.

 ```
 python -m chesstournament run -t 1